COViD and The Lifestyle

 You should not:

-gather indoors in groups of more than two households (your support bubble counts as one household) - this includes when dining out or going to the pub
+gather indoors in groups of more than 6 people from two households (your support bubble counts as one household) - this includes when dining out or going to the pub

-gather outdoors in a group of more than six people from different households; gatherings larger than 6 should only take place if everyone is from just two households
+gather outdoors in a group of more than 6 people from different households; (gatherings larger than 6 should only take place if everyone is from just two households)

 interact socially with anyone outside the group you are attending a place with, even if you see other people you know